 A group of staff members met and reviewed the State Statutes as well as the policies in place in the cities of Papillion, Ralston and Norfolk where limited use of golf cars on city streets is permitted.
+The information gathered was presented to Council for discussion at their meeting on April 15, 2025.
+After review and discussion by Council, additional information was requested relative to other cities' experiences to date.

-The information gathered is attached in a memo.
-After review and discussion by Council, if direction is given to prepare an ordinance staff will do so and bring it back at an upcoming meeting.
+Further information was gathered and is attached, along with the original memo from the April 15th meeting.
+If direction is given to prepare an ordinance staff will do so and bring it back at an upcoming meeting.